-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The Schedule of Maintenance and Operating, Utilities, Administrative, Insurance, and Interest Expenses is presented for the purposes of additional analysis and is not a required part of the financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The Schedules of Maintenance and Operating, Utilities, Administrative, Insurance, and Interest Expenses are presented for the purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.